Asia-Pacific, Iran, Israel, Lebanon, Opinion, Politics, Editor's Choice

 Japan, Russia, Business, Politics

 Editor’s note: D.R Congo refers to the Democratic Republic of the Congo, formerly known as Zaire between 1971-1997.
-The Republic of the Congo (sometimes called Congo-Brazzaville) is a different country, and is not to be confused with the DR Congo.
+The Republic of the Congo (sometimes called Congo-Brazzaville) is a different country and is not to be confused with the DR Congo.

-Ever heard of the Kuril Islands?
+Ever heard of Kuriles or the Kuril Islands?
 Well you should have!
 This volcanic archipelago that stretches across the Sea of Okhotsk in between Russia’s Far East region and Japan’s Hokkaido has been the subject of a serious territorial dispute that has scratched heads and sharpened bayonets for decades.